 - Serve the lamb sliced on the couscous, alongside slices of roasted aubergine.

-- NOTE: 1.
 I wanted my lamb medium rare and still a little pink, but if you want yours to be medium, you need a temperature of about 60C and a cooking time of 12-15 hours; and if you want it well done you will need a temperature of 65-70C and anything from 15-20 hours.
-2. If you have no sous vide machine, try slow-roasting the lamb in a closed casserole dish with 500 ml of stock at 150C for three to four hours.